 How to Provide Testimony in New Hampshire

+So you want to testify either in support or in opposition to legislation in New Hampshire?
 The New Hampshire Legislative schedule can move fast, so it’s vital to stay informed, remain engaged with your legislators, and be prepared to provide testimony even before a bill is scheduled for a committee hearing.
 If you’re already written to your legislator about an issue, you can use that initial letter as a framework to begin drafting your testimony.

 FAQs about the Testimony process